kristoferlund/ic-use-actor/README.md

 export const useActor = createUseActorHook<_SERVICE>(actorContext);
 ```

-### Creating an Actor Provider Component
+### 2. Creating an Actor Provider Component

 Create one or more ActorProvider components to provide access to your canisters.
-ActorProviders can be nested to provide access to different canisters.
+ActorProviders can be nested to provide access to multiple canisters.

 ```jsx
 // Actors.tsx